 blackduck.url for Black Duck URL.

-blackduck.scan.full should be set to true so that Intelligent scans are run by Synopsys Bridge.
+blackduck.scan.full should be set to true so that a full/intelligent scan is run by Synopsys Bridge.
+For pull request scans, this should be set to false.

 blackduck.scan.failure.severities is a comma separated list of severities that is used by Synopsys Bridge to decide if the CI pipeline should be failed or not.

 Synopsys Bridge CLI Guide | 2 - Synopsys Bridge CLI | 15